ICCE Home Page >> Publications & Resources

 Forms, Publications & Resources

 A number of print and online resources are available to help you learn more about the many facets of civic engagement, community-based participatory research, community service learning, and the work some of our partners are doing.
-We've included those we think will contribute to methods of scholarship and teaching, and that will impact your students' ability to make a difference.
+We have included those we think will contribute to methods of scholarship and teaching, and that will impact your students' ability to make a difference.
 Click on the graphical book cover to order a copy of the publications below.

 Service Learning for Civic Engagement Series, Stylus Publishing, LLC